Back to all

 The European Certification Standard (ECS) is a unique and comprehensive methodology designed by ECF to assess the quality of cycle routes.
 It can be used to survey and assess the quality of national/regional routes, and to certify EuroVelo routes if the criteria are met.
 It can help set up national standards where they do not exist and harmonise the different regulations in the European states.

-See the new ECS leaflet for a general introduction to the methodology!
+See the new ECS leaflet for a general introduction to the methodology, and consult the Quality criteria for long-distance cycle routes manual for an overview of ECS quality criteria.

 ECS logo